caseyg/awesome/TOPICS.md

 *   [getkirby/eleventykit](https://github.com/getkirby/eleventykit) - The Eleventykit is a very simple (unstyled) example for a site, built with Kirby and 11ty.

 *   [vercel/next.js](https://github.com/vercel/next.js) - The React Framework

-## android

-*   [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
-Expo runs on Android, iOS, and the web.

-*   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
-Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more

 ## app-framework